Category Archives: Organic chemistry

 Optical isomers

-Optical isomerism occurs in molecules that have one or more chirality centers or chiral centers, namely, tetrahedral atoms that bear four different ligands.[2]
-The chiral center can be a carbon, phosphorus, sulfur or nitrogen atom.
+Optical isomerism occurs in molecules that contain one or more chiral centers, which are typically tetrahedral atoms bonded to four different substituents.
+The chiral center is most commonly a carbon atom, but it can also be phosphorus, sulfur, or nitrogen.[6]

-If a solution of one enantiomer rotates the plane of polarized light in a clockwise direction, the enantiomer is labeled (+).
-Conversely, a solution of the other enantiomer rotates the plane of polarized light in a counterclockwise direction by the same angle, and the enantiomer is labeled (-).
+One enantiomer rotates the plane of polarized light in a clockwise direction and is labeled (+), while its mirror image rotates the plane in a counterclockwise direction by the same angle and is labeled (–).
+This property gives rise to the term optical isomerism.

-Note: for a molecule with n chiral centers, the maximum number of stereoisomers is equal to 2n.
+Note: for a molecule with n chiral centers, the maximum number of possible stereoisomers is 2n.

 Geometric isomers

-Geometric isomerism, also called cis-trans isomerism, occurs when atoms cannot freely rotate due to a rigid structure such as in:
+Geometric isomerism, also known as cis-trans isomerism, occurs when atoms cannot freely rotate due to the presence of a rigid structure, such as:

-Note: geometric isomers are a special case of diastereomers or diastereoisomers, that, in turn, are stereoisomers that are not mirror image of each other.
-The other diastereomers are the meso compounds and non-enantiomeric optical isomers.
+Note: geometric isomers are a subclass of diastereomers, which are stereoisomers that are not mirror images of each other.
+Other types of diastereomers include meso compounds and non-enantiomeric optical isomers.[11]

 References